✨ Introducing the MSP-126 Multi-Tap Stereo Processor — the rarest Ursa Major — now as a plugin ✨

 All 100 factory programs are included, organized into seven categories that cover every effect type the original hardware offered.

 The heart of the MidiVerb II is the custom DASP-16 (Digital Audio Signal Processor) chip designed by Keith Barr.
-The MDV-II faithfully emulates this chip at the instruction level, running all 128 instructions per sample at the original 23,437.5 Hz internal sample rate.
+The MDV-II faithfully recreates this chip, reproducing the signal flow of all 100 factory programs at the original 31,250 Hz internal sample rate.
 Every program produces the same output as the original hardware — including its characteristic warmth and bandwidth-limited charm.

 Vintage Mode

-Input Level, Mix, and Output Level knobs give you precise control over signal flow.
-A two-digit numeric keypad and arrow buttons provide direct program selection, just like the original hardware.
-Drag the LED display to scroll through programs.
+Input Level, Mix, Pan, and Output Level knobs give you precise control over signal flow.
+A/B buttons switch between the two engines, each with its own program, mix, and pan settings.
+A per-unit bypass button lets you disable either engine independently.
+The two-digit numeric keypad, arrow buttons, and drag-to-scroll LED display make program selection fast and familiar.
 All parameters are fully automatable in your DAW.

 The History of the MidiVerb II